agentlang-ai/agentlang-docs/docs/concepts/zero-trust-programming.md

 # Zero-trust Programming

-By default, fractl programs do not permit any operations on entities and relationship.
+By default, fractl programs do not permit any operations - read or write - on entities and relationship.
 The developer has to explicitly permit operations on each construct - this enables fine-granular security right in the programming language.
 Further, fractl incorporates facilities to add/modify/revoke permissions during runtime, enabling the application security rules to be dynamically modified based on needs.

-Note: An "entity" is different from an "instance of an entity" - the former is a type, whereas the latter is a value of that type.
+> **Note**: An "entity" is different from an "instance of an entity" - the former is a type, whereas the latter is a value of that type.

 ## Fine-granular Access Control

-The following are salient features of security in Fractl:
+The following are some of the salient security features in Fractl:

 * **Role-based Entity Permissions**: Developers can define permissions for users of different roles to perform CRUD operations of entities declaratively.